 Desert Geological Terms

-Definitions of Important Geologial Features
+Important Geological Features

 About one-third of the earth's landmass is desert or semi-desert.
 These regions have unique geologic features not found in more humid environments.
 These features are most often caused by wind and water erosion in the stark desert environment.

-Deserts are usually created because they are located in a Rain Shadow -- a dry region downwind of mountain ranges caused by air losing its moisture as it passes over mountains.
+Deserts are usually created because they are located in a rain shadow -- a dry region downwind of mountain ranges caused by air losing its moisture as it passes over mountains.

-Desert areas usually have Internal Drainage -- when streams drain toward landlocked basins rather than flowing eventually to the sea.
+Desert areas usually have internal drainage -- when streams drain toward landlocked basins rather than flowing eventually to the sea.
 When the water from these basins dry it is called a playa.

-Because of the factors above, deserts often have less vegetation to prevent erosion, which in turn leads to further barrenness through Deflation -- the removal of silt and sand particles from the land surface by wind.
+Because of the factors above, deserts often have less vegetation to prevent erosion, which in turn leads to further barrenness through deflation -- the removal of silt and sand particles from the land surface by wind.